Using cobalt with Clustered, Multiply Imputed, and Other Segmented Data

 implement multiple imputation with chained equations.
 We will perform

-propensity score weighting within each imputation with educ
+score weighting within each imputation with educ as the

-as the continuous treatment (substantively this analysis makes no sense
+continuous treatment (substantively this analysis makes no sense and is

 data("lalonde_mis", package = "cobalt")